The Kinematics of Completely-Faceted Surfaces: Demonstration and Discussion

 \section{Demonstration and Discussion}

-We demonstrate our method using the sample dynamics derived in Chapter 1, associated with the directional solidification of a strongly anisotropic dilute binary alloy.
+We demonstrate our method using a sample dynamics associated with the directional solidification of a strongly anisotropic dilute binary alloy \cite{norris-davis-2007:dssa}.
 When a sample is solidified at a pulling velocity which is greater than some critical value, solute gradients caused by solute rejection at the interface create a solute gradient which opposes and overcomes the thermal gradient, resulting in a negative effective thermal gradient.
 In this environment, facets move away from the freezing isotherm at a rate proportional to their mean distance from the isotherm, as given by the dynamics

-In Figures~\ref{fig: threefold}, \ref{fig: fourfold}, and \ref{fig: sixfold}, this dynamics is applied to surfaces with common three-, four-, and six-fold symmetries to illustrate the flexibility of our topology-handling approach.
+In Figure \ref{fig: example-coarsening}, this dynamics is applied to surfaces with common three-, four-, and six-fold symmetries to illustrate the flexibility of our topology-handling approach.
 A series of snapshots from the coarsening surface are presented, in which surface configurations near to many of the topological events described above may be observed.
 (However, neither the Irregular Neighbor Switch, Irregular Facet Pierce, nor Facet Pinch occur because no three facet normals are coplanar in these symmetries; indeed, these events are not expected to occur on most physical surfaces, and were included for theoretical completeness.)

 About half of computational time is spent looking for topological changes, which is significant but not prohibitive.
-With appropriate timestep choice, using even the still-inefficient timestepping method 2 above, a surface of $25,000$ facets may be simulated to a $99$ percent coarsened state in about an hour on currently available workstations.
-With the implementation of method 3 above, this time should be cut in half, and since method 3 is truly $\bigO{N}$, a single million-facet simulation should take about a day.
+With appropriate timestep choice, using even the still-inefficient timestepping method 2 above, a surface of $25,000$ facets may be simulated to a $99$ percent coarsened state in around 10 minutes on currently available workstations.
+With the implementation of method 3 above, this time should be cut in half, and since method 3 is truly $\mathcal{O}\left(N\right)$, a single million-facet simulation should take only a few hours.
 Looking further ahead, since facet velocity calculations and topology checks require only local information, the method should be easily parallelizable, making possible even larger speed gains.